-This bring us to the current spring and the wet weather in February.
+This bring us to the current spring and the winter that never was.
 Usually, May is the official start of mosquito hunting season.
 This year the season has started a little earlier.
-Remember the good old days when we just had the mosquito bites, Malaria and encephalitis to worry about: Now we have West Nile, Zika and who know what’s next.
+Remember the good old days when we just had the mosquito bites, Malaria and encephalitis to worry about?
+Now we have West Nile and Zika!

-Promote habitats for the purple martins, bats and dragonflies.
+Promote habitats for the purple martins, bats, and dragonflies.
 They don’t eat as much as you think but every little bit helps.
-Plant a variety of herbs including citronella and lemon grass, as most have a repellant effect.
+Plant a variety of herbs including citronella and lemongrass, as most have a repellant effect.
 Change outside lighting from white to yellow light bulbs or lenses, as they tend not to attract these flying vampires.
 Don’t forget the citronella Tiki torches and candles.
 They have a small effect on mosquitoes but you will get that island feeling.
-Two of the relative new kids on the block is the very effective Patio Egg and Murphy’s Mosquito Sticks.
-Both are repellents and preform very well.
+Two of the relatively new kids on the block is the very effective Patio Egg.

 The last resort is to hose yourself down with a repellant of some sort.
 Products that contain cedar and marigold oils are on the all-natural side.
 Synthetics include Deet, permethrin and believe or it not Avon’s Skin so Soft.
 For better or worse, products containing Deet are the most effective.